Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 The combo of Mozzie Bits and Sticky Traps deals with the current infestation.
 It doesn't prevent them coming back forever, but now the hard work's done, there are some easy ways to prevent Fungus Gnats taking over again.

 Soil stored outside is also Fungus Gnat heaven.
-It's not the soil itself as such, but the combo of being moist and stored outside that does it.
+It's not the soil itself as such, but the combo of being moist and outside that does it.
 Moist soil left outside is an irresistible combo.
-If you're unsure how your soil's been stored before you bought it, you can give the new soil a good drench with mozzie tea (made from Mozzie Bits) before or after potting up, or also use hydrogen peroxide to sterilise the soil.
+If you're unsure how your soil's been stored before you bought it, I'd use hydrogen peroxide to sterilise the soil before potting up.

-Don't water outside: The other place these annoying insects commonly set up home in our indoor plants, is when you put your plants outside - especially if you've just watered!
+The other common place these annoying insects sneak into our indoor plants is when you put your plants outside - especially if you've just watered!
 You're basically putting a 'Vacancy' sign up and your plant is Fungus Gnat hotel central.
-Bring your plants back inside, and you've bought some uninvited guests along with it.
-It doesn't take long for them to find a freshly watered plant left outdoors to drain.
+Bring your plants back inside, and you've bought some uninvited guests along with them.

 So that's what fungus gnats are, what they look like, what they like to munch on, and what worked for me to finally get rid of them (plus how to avoid them coming back).